 Both large and small sport organizations have all kinds of different policies.

-Squash Canada, an NSO, has policies for Privacy, Appeals, In-Event Appeals, Discipline and Complaints, Code of Conduct and Ethics, Gender Equity and Access, Eye Guards, Doping, Official Languages, Conflict of Interest, and Athlete Representative.
+Squash Canada, an NSO, at the time this post was originally published had policies for Privacy, Appeals, In-Event Appeals, Discipline and Complaints, Code of Conduct and Ethics, Gender Equity and Access, Eye Guards, Doping, Official Languages, Conflict of Interest, and Athlete Representative.

-Manitoba Ringette, a PSO, has a 79-page Operating Manual that includes policies for Conflict of Interest, Conflict Resolution, Code of Conduct, Harassment, Discipline, Appeals, Leagues, Privacy, and Bingo.
+Manitoba Ringette, a PSO, at the time this post was originally published had a 79-page Operating Manual that includes policies for Conflict of Interest, Conflict Resolution, Code of Conduct, Harassment, Discipline, Appeals, Leagues, Privacy, and Bingo.

-The Peel Halton Soccer Association, a regional sport organization, has posted policies on its website for Privacy, Membership Consent, and ‘Playing Out’.
-The PHSA also has a policy statement on Harassment which reads:“The Peel Halton Soccer Association, as a Member of the Ontario Soccer Association, is committed to adhering to the OSA’s published Harassment Policy” and the OSA’s Harassment Policy is provided.
+The Peel Halton Soccer Association, a regional sport organization, at the time this post was originally published had posted policies on its website for Privacy, Membership Consent, and ‘Playing Out’.
+The PHSA also had a policy statement on Harassment which reads:“The Peel Halton Soccer Association, as a Member of the Ontario Soccer Association, is committed to adhering to the OSA’s published Harassment Policy” and the OSA’s Harassment Policy is provided.

-The Canmore Nordic Ski Club, a local sport organization, has a 4-page policy package that includes: Member Responsibilities, Code of Conduct, Enforcement Policy, Photo Release, and a Youth Athletes Code of Conduct specifically for youth.
+The Canmore Nordic Ski Club, a local sport organization, at the time this post was originally published had a 4-page policy package that includes: Member Responsibilities, Code of Conduct, Enforcement Policy, Photo Release, and a Youth Athletes Code of Conduct specifically for youth.

 Multi-Sport Organizations (MSOs) like sport councils, funders, officials organizations, sport centres, or advocacy groups will also have policies and they will likely be similar, especially if these organizations have members.